SUVAJIT-KARMAKAR/SUVAJIT-KARMAKAR/README.md

 - Bsc(H) IN COMPUTER SCIENCE
 - MASTERS IN COMPUTER APPLICATION
-- 4+ YEARS OF EXPERIENCE IN FULL STACK DEVELOPMENT
+- 4+ YEARS OF ACADEMIC EXPERIENCE IN FULL STACK DEVELOPMENT

 ## INTERNSHIP
 Intern @CodSoft in month of July - BATCH61